GaelVaroquaux/scipy-tutorials/source/control_flow.rst

 Control Flow
 ============

-Control the order in which the code is executed.
+Controls the order in which the code is executed.

 if/else
 --------